ecar33/Weatherwise/README.md

 Allow users to input their location (or any location of interest) to fetch weather data specific to that area.

 4. ### Weather Trends:
-Implement functionality to show short-term weather trends, like the forecast for the next few hours or days.
+Implement functionality to show short-term weather trends, like the forecast for the next few hours or days, based on user selection.

 5. ### Caching Mechanism:
-To enhance performance, implement a caching mechanism that temporarily stores recent weather data, reducing the frequency of API calls.
+Implement a caching mechanism that temporarily stores recent weather data, reducing the frequency of API calls.

 6. ### Error Handling Improvements:
-Enhance error handling to gracefully manage situations like API downtime, invalid user inputs, or network issues.
+Enhanced error handling to gracefully manage situations like API downtime, invalid user inputs, or network issues.

 7. ### CLI-Based:
 The application will be purely command-line based, without a graphical user interface (GUI), to keep the focus on backend functionality and simplify the development process.